 The Durotriges Project

 The Durotriges Project is studying the role that Dorset's ancient Iron Age societies played in networks of production, exchange and communication with the rest of Britain and the continent.
-Students from our range of archaeology courses are able to gain hands-on experience at a fascinating site examining prehistoric roundhouses, production areas and cemeteries, while anyone with an interest in archaeology, Dorset's history, or the project as a whole is welcome to join us for the excavation.
+Students from our range of archaeology courses are able to gain hands-on experience at a fascinating site examining prehistoric roundhouses, production areas and cemeteries, while those with an interest in archaeology, Dorset's history, or the project as a whole are welcome to join us.

 Read more about the 2015 dig that uncovered the prehistoric town, the 2016 dig during which we found a late Iron Age cemetery and a late or post Roman farming settlement, consisting of five buildings and associated kilns and ovens, dating to the period AD 300–450, and the 2017 excavation which told us more about every day life.

 Please note: You must be aged 16 or over to take part.
-Transport to and from Bournemouth University Talbot Campus each plus parking on Talbot Campus is included in the cost.
-Further information, including essential kit, specific timings, and joining instructions, can be obtained by emailing firstname.lastname@example.org.
+Further information, including essential kit, specific timings, and joining instructions, can be obtained by emailing [email protected].

 Next start date:

 No formal qualifications are required to attend the field school, which has been designed for students and participants (aged 16 years or over) who wish to gain experience in archaeological field practice.